linkeshvaranr/YTSCRIPT/README.md

 # YTdownloadscript
 This script simplifies Youtube-dl

-To use this script you must Intsall youtube-dl
+To use this script you must Install youtube-dl

 # Windows :
 Open the project page at https://rg3.github.io/youtube-dl/, and click Download and install